 - Mykenzie Puckering, RN student at University of Washington School of Nursing

-- Yong Ki Shin, MD, Assistant Clinical Dean, University of Washington School of Medicine
+- Dr. Yong Ki Shin, Internist; Assistant Clinical Dean, University of Washington School of Medicine

 - Samuel Watson-Alvan, Primary Care Director, Office of Primary Care, Washington Department of Health

-- Janice Walker, Dean for Workforce Education, Whatcom Community College (Ex-Officio)
+- Carolyn Watson, Associate Dean for Health, Whatcom Community College (Ex-Officio)

 - Cori Garcia Hansen, Executive Director for AHECWW (Ex-Officio)